Aircraft General Knowledge (AGK)

 Oil consists of hydrocarbons and needs additives to lubricate the engine in a broad working temperature range.
 A cold engine needs to have the same lubrication as a warm engine.
 Oil has the following properties:

 In plane engines, we use both single grade and multigrade oil types.
 Single grade has big difference in temperature ranges and multigrade is “graded” for multiple temperature ranges.
-In the summer, we need to use thinner oil.
+In warmer conditions, an oil grade suitable for higher operating temperatures is often required.
+In colder conditions, thinner or multigrade oil can help during cold starts.

 The indication is:

 Multigrade has the gradation in the name.
-During cold operations, the first number states the viscocity and at high temperatures the second number.
-Due to different additives the oil becomes more thick with a higher viscocity.
+During cold operations, the first number with the W describes the cold-temperature viscosity behaviour.
+At normal engine operating temperature, the second number describes the viscosity behaviour.
 In this number, the W stands for “Winter”, so Viscocity 15 during Winter (cold start) and 50 during engine operating temperature.

 Oil pressure